louking/contracts/docs/contract-definitions.rst

             - *committed* - race director has signed contract (electronically).
 This is set automatically.

-            - *canceled* - :term:`event` has been canceled, but we don't want to lose track of it.
-E.g., if the race owed or paid money it's better to change the state to canceled than to delete the :term:`event`.
+            - *canceled* - :term:`contract race` has been canceled, but we don't want to lose track of it.
+E.g., if the race owed or paid money it's better to change the state to canceled than to delete the :term:`contract race`.

             The transition from *renewed-pending* to *tentative* is done by the admin using the :ref:`create-event-view` or :ref:`edit-event-view`.
 This should be used to help remember which races have